Originally posted 2010-03-02 07:57:06. Republished by Blog Post Promoter

 Your handwriting is one of the most distinctive things about you.
 Turning a person’s handwriting into needlepoint is a lovely, but not necessarily easy, way to remember them.
-I got an email last week from a reader asking about this.
+I got an email from a reader asking about this.
 Here’s how you do it, using a process similar to turning any font into needlepoint.

 Begin by enlarging the handwriting or font to the size you want.
 If you are working with a person’s actual handwriting, you might look for a font which is similar.
 Enlarging the letters will make it easier to determine if the font or handwriting will actually work.
 Make your test the actual text you want to use.

-Now do a little test by laying over the needlepoint canvas you want to use onto the letters.
+Now do a little test by laying the needlepoint canvas you want to use onto the letters.
 Look at it and evaluate it as needlepoint.
 Ask yourself some questions: is each letter you need distinct and different from the other letters?
 Are the thin strokes too thin to be rendered as stitches?
 Are there areas that will look like blobs when they are stitched?

 If the answer to all of these questions is no, then you can skip immediately to putting the letters on canvas.

 If the answer to any of these questions was yes, you need to do some evaluation before continuing.
 If the letters aren’t distinct or blobby, can you make them larger?
-Do this and try again?
+Do this and try again.
 Did that solve the problem?
 If it did then move forward.
 If it did not, continue the evaluation.

 Putting the Letters on Canvas

-You have letters you like, you know how they will work on canvas and you know the size they need to be.
+You have letters you like, you know how they will work on canvas, and you know the size they need to be.
 Now you are ready to transfer the design to canvas.
 For this you will need a permanent, waterproof or dye-based marker with a very fine point.
 I like to use Pigma Microns in brown because they are very fine and the brown will show through thread a little less.

 If a letter is distinct and not blobby, trace it onto canvas as it is.
 Trace the outline of the letter first, then color in the interior.

 If letters aren’t distinct, think about both the handwriting and the purpose of the needlepoint.
 Many people’s handwriting doesn’t have distinguishable letters.
-If your purpose is to render the handwriting, I wouldn’t worry about this, If the purpose is to make something readable to people who don’t know the hand, then look to making alight changes in shape to make letters distinct.
+If your purpose is to render the handwriting, I wouldn’t worry about this, If the purpose is to make something readable to people who don’t know the hand, then look to making slight changes in shape to make letters distinct.

 While this is not the easiest process in the world, go slowly and the end result will be a unique piece of needlepoint you designed yourself.